 One downside of this game is that it is hard to play if the person in front of the whiteboard doesn’t know how to spell the term correctly.
 And it isn’t much of an option for kids that can’t read yet.
 And a few people find the concept of a hanging offensive in and of itself.

 Unscramblers are a good way to reinforce spelling.
 You can make the game accessible by choosing words your kids know how to spell or are learning to spell.
 You’re actually making it easier for them by providing the correct number of letters, too.
 For parents, creating the word unscramble without giving it away as they write it out.
 One solution is to use a word unscrambler tool like the one here to create lists of scrambled words.
-Then you just write out the letters to be unscrambled in their scrambled order.
+Then you just write out the unscrambled words in their scrambled order.
 Just make sure you keep the answer key to reduce the potential fighting over what the answer is supposed to be.

 Tic Tac Toe